ASFOpenSARlab/opensarlab-cluster/helps/deploy_OpenSARlab.md

             1. RUN conda env create -f /etc/jupyter-hooks/envs/<environment_name>_env.yml --prefix /etc/jupyter-hooks/envs/<environment_name>
     1. Run any tests for this profile that you added to the tests directory
 1. Remove the profiles/sar directory and sar.sh test script, unless you plan to use the sar profile
+1. Add, commit, and push changes to the remote CodeCommit repo

 Customize opensarlab_cluster code for deployment
 --------------------